Anthony-Massaad/Elevator-Simulator/README.txt

 The purpose of this project is to design and create a system that simulates an elevator.
 It consists of three subsystems, the Elevator, the Scheduler, and the Floor.

-For the purpose of Iteration 4, the system now handles two specific fault; a door fault which recovers after two seconds and a broken fault which is unrecoverable.
-As well, the system was refactored to use state pattern.
+For the purpose of Iteration 5, the system utilizes a Graphical User Interface to display the original functionality of the Scheduler, the Elevator Subsystem, and the Floor Manager.
+The system now also takes measurements of particular tasks, including door open/close time as well as

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------